10 Common Things That Make Depression Worse

 You are important, and you are loved.

-Things That Make Depression Worse
+Things That Trigger Depression

 Truthfully, there are things you’re doing that are probably making your depression worse.